 Safe Streets and Roads for All (SS4A) MPO

-BackTo address the dramatic rise in traffic deaths and serious injuries, the US Department of Transportation (USDOT) is making an ambitious long term goal of reaching zero deaths and serious injuries on the nation’s highways, roads, and streets.
+To address the dramatic rise in traffic deaths and serious injuries, the US Department of Transportation (USDOT) is making an ambitious long term goal of reaching zero deaths and serious injuries on the nation’s highways, roads, and streets.

-Safe Streets and Roads for All (SS4A) is a competitive grant program that will provide $5 billion dollars over 5 years to improve traffic safety by supporting local communities in the development of safety action plans and the implementation of projects which reduce traffic fatalities and serious injuries on the local road network.
+Safe Streets and Roads for All (SS4A) is a competitive grant program of the the USDOT to improve traffic safety by supporting local communities in the development of safety action plans and the implementation of projects which reduce traffic fatalities and serious injuries on the local road network.Map of the Safe Streets region, covering Douglas and Sarpy Counties in Nebraska and the cities of Council Bluffs, Carter Lake, McClelland and Crescent in Iowa.

-Download the project handout or explore related data here.
+Download the project handout or explore related data here

 SAFETY SNAPSHOTS